 Please do not take your dog to anyone who may hurt or frighten, or be harsh with your dog.
 That means absolutely no shock collars ever, no pinch/prong collars, no choke chains.
 These methods lack compassion, and don’t build trust.
 Trust is a key component in the dog/human relationship.
 Not only will a dog who is trained with essentially violent methods not trust you, you will never be able to trust that dog.
 Especially a dog who has been subjected to a shock collar can be a ticking time bomb.
 Using these methods is a failure of understanding of what actually motivates dogs to please humans.
 And it’s lazy to boot…

 None of this is taken lightly by me.
-For about 15 years I’ve owned rescued dogs and volunteered with animal shelters.
+For almost 20 years I’ve owned rescued dogs and volunteered with animal shelters.
 I’ve fostered dogs, and had friends visit my home with their dogs.
 I’ve frequented dog parks and visited pet stores all across Atlantic Canada with my dogs.
 I took two years of agility training.
 Dogs are something I know a lot about.
 If people want to charge you a lot of money for a quick fix, or to sell you a device that will “correct” your dog’s behavior quickly remember how powerful money is and what people will do to get yours.
 Man’s best friend deserves better than that.

 Here is an excellent and educational video that debunks “dominance theory”.
 Everyone who loves dogs should watch this.

-Okay…so here are the good guys:
+Okay…so here are the good guys…

 I will be adding more shortly…stay tuned.

 In Gander, Newfoundland – Krysta Garland at Click, Play, Love comes highly recommended.
 I’ve been told by locals you can see a big difference in dogs trained by her and dogs trained by other people.
 And the ones trained by her are all doing very well!
 Keep up the great work Krysta